bbauska/UofM-AdvStyling/readme.md

 media queries.
 The fluid layout is triggered by these certain break points that you want to use.
 Design for that smaller screen and work bigger.
-Some sites like to strip out information, or even just set it to display none when the site is small, because they think, that\'s not really important information.
-Well, that\'s kind of you deciding for other people what they might want to see.
+Some sites like to strip out information, or even just set it to display none when the site is small, because they think, that&apos;s not really important information.
+Well, that&apos;s kind of you deciding for other people what they might want to see.
 It drives me crazy when I go to a site and I have to click on a link to go to large size view.
-Or when it just won\'t let me access information at all.
-You don\'t want to penalize your mobile users.
+Or when it just won&apos;t let me access information at all.
+You don&apos;t want to penalize your mobile users.
 You also need to realize that just because you set something to hidden or display none, the content might still be downloaded.
 And this can affect performance.
-They\'re still downloading big things like pictures.
-And you\'re eating up their data.
+They&apos;re still downloading big things like pictures.
+And you&apos;re eating up their data.
 So think small screen and grow bigger.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->